Boy Suffering From Rare Disease Sworn In As Wildwood Police Officer

 Ethan Kranig, 9 of Prescott, WI was diagnosed Ectrodactyly Ectodermal Dysplasia and has lost all of his vision in his right eye and over 55% in his left eye!
 Since birth, he’s had over 31 operations.

-Ethan’s mom Natalie wanted her son to “see the sea” and put his feet in the ocean!

-She planned a trip to the Wildwoods to coincide with a visit to John Hopkins Hospital in Baltimore for a follow up from some recent surgery.
+Ethan’s mom Natalie is a emergency room nurse and an EMT.
+She wanted her son to see the sea and put his feet in the ocean.
+So Natalie planned a trip to the Wildwoods to coincide with a visit to John Hopkins Hospital in Baltimore for a follow up from some recent surgery.

 But an even bigger dream of Ethan’s came true.

-With help from to Lunch With Lynch Foundation— a non-profit organization that provides positive opportunities to area students–and the Wildwood Police Department, Ethan became a police officer.
+With help from the Lunch With Lynch Foundation— a non-profit organization that provides positive opportunities to area students–and the Wildwood Police Department, Ethan became a police officer on Monday.

 Lynch, who runs the foundation, says he was contacted by a friend, Christine Six Brown, who helped connect Lynch and Ethan’s mother.